Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 }
 </code></pre>

+<pre><code class="swiftui">
+    Button {
+       // Action will be triggered when the button will be released } label: {
+       Image(systemName: "hand.thumbsup")
+    }
+    .accessibilityShowsLargeContentViewer {
+        Label("logo", systemImage: "hand.thumbsup")
+    }
+</code></pre>

 </div>

 <br>

-When **the long press gesture is already implemented on the graphical element**, it may be interesting to use the `gestureRecognizer(_:shouldRecognizeSimultaneouslyWith:)` method that will be helpful to [set&nbsp;up&nbsp;the&nbsp;two&nbsp;gestures&nbsp;simutaneously](https://developer.apple.com/videos/play/wwdc2019/261/?time=636).
+With UIKit, **the long press gesture is already implemented on the graphical element**, it may be interesting to use the `gestureRecognizer(_:shouldRecognizeSimultaneouslyWith:)` method that will be helpful to [set&nbsp;up&nbsp;the&nbsp;two&nbsp;gestures&nbsp;simutaneously](https://developer.apple.com/videos/play/wwdc2019/261/?time=636).
+With SwiftUI, you will have to use the [Gestures API](https://developer.apple.com/documentation/swiftui/gestures).
 </div>
 <div class="tab-pane" id="largeContentViewer-Links" role="tabpanel">